EvaderFati/Orbital/Readme.md

 - Password protection

 ## ⚠️ Issues
+- 'PointView': UI will not be updated while deleting points. (self.point.remove(at: currPointNum) will report index out of range error)

 - ‘FolderView': Deleting folders will report issues
 - 'FolderView': [UILog] Called -[UIContextMenuInteraction updateVisibleMenuWithBlock:] while no context menu is visible.
 This won't do anything.